couchbase/query/docs/n1ql-authentication.md

 * The identity is not conflated with orthogonal concerns, e.g. resources and data.

-The non-conflation accomplishes a few things:
+The non-conflation accomplishes important things:

 * A resource or unit of data can be shared across identities.

-* An identity can access as many resources and data as desired per functional requirements and security policies.
+* An identity can access as many resources and data as desired per the functional requirements and security policies of the system.

-* Rich authorization models can be provided as mappings between identities and resources.
+* Rich authorization models can be provided in the system as mappings between identities and resources.
 Obviously, the very concept of authorization becomes meaningless if identities are conflated with resources.

 This successful authentication model is supported by a large ecosystem of standardized interfaces and APIs, e.g. JDBC, ODBC, HTTP Basic Authentication, LDAP, and many others.
-Even more sophisticaed authentication systems like Kerberos are based on identities and secrets.
+Even more sophisticated authentication systems like Kerberos are based on identities and secrets.